cepa/pong/README.md

 ![pong](https://raw.githubusercontent.com/cepa/pong/master/Pong.png)

-This one was created in Turbo C in 2004 with retro graphics displayed in the 13H mode.
+This one was created in [Turbo C++](https://en.wikipedia.org/wiki/Turbo_C%2B%2B) in 2004 with retro graphics displayed in the 13H mode.

 ## How to run it?
 * First download the [package](https://github.com/cepa/pong/archive/master.zip)